MattSegal/fastai-notes/notes.md

 We can use sigmoid instead of softmax, because we get an output in the range (0, 1), which we can interpret as a probability.
 Each sigmoid output is independent of the others, so we can have multiple predictions for one input.

+### Dropout

+Dropout is a technique where we set a given activation to 0 with some probabiility `p`.

+For example a dropout layer with `p=0.5` would, on average, cause half the activations that pass through that layer to be set to 0.
+This is done randomly for each minibatch.
+You may need to signal boost the non-deleted activations (eg if `p=0.5`, then boost remaining activations by 2).

+This is used to prevent overfitting.
+If the network relies some activation has learned to represent some _exact_ example, and that activation is 'dropped out', then the network will need to find how to use its other activations to represent that example.
+This technique aims to make the network more robust.

+This technique is used by the `fastai` library, and it explains why you can sometimes see validation loss that is _better_ than training loss.
+The training loss is calculated using dropout, but the validation loss is calculated without dropout.

 ### Structured Data